LB-developer/my-productivity/README.md

-# **Portfolio**
+# **Productivity Dashboard**

 ## **Overview**

 This project is a full-stack web application featuring a **Go** backend and a **React** frontend.
 It is currently under active development, with ongoing improvements and feature additions.
-The primary goal is to integrate modern backend and frontend technologies to create a robust portfolio website.
+The primary goal is to integrate modern backend and frontend technologies to create a robust personal productivity dashboard.

 ## **Key Features**